bymarcelolewin/content-modeling-cli/.vibedocs/v1.0.0-beta.12-new-mcp-tools/prd_mcp-work-with-models-feature.md

 ## Overview

-This feature adds MCP tools to manage the "current selected model" context within a Content Modeling CLI project.
+This feature adds MCP tools to manage the "current selected model" context within a Content Modeling MCP Server and CLI project.
 This enables AI clients (like Claude Desktop) to maintain state about which content model they're working with, facilitating more intelligent model-specific operations in future tools.

 ## Background